mschiffn/comp_ui_toolbox/README.md

 3. their optional mixing into
 compound signals.

+The toolbox, considering
-Considering soft tissue structures as lossy heterogeneous fluids, the toolbox provides numerical solutions to these inverse problems based on discretized scattering operators and their adjoints.
+soft tissue structures as
+lossy heterogeneous fluids, provides numerical solutions to these inverse problems based on discretized scattering operators and their adjoints.